Last updated on February 13th, 2026.

 - Nutella chocolate Biscuit cake: Spread Nutella over a cookie, top it with another cookie, and then dip it in milk; these will be your cookie layers.
 Add 1/3 cup of Nutella to the filling.
 Replace the semi-sweet chocolate with Nutella.

-- Biscoff Variation: Use biscoff cookies, mix in 1/2 cup of biscoff butter, and pour over the cake warm biscoff butter.
+- Biscoff Variation: Use biscoff cookies, instead of the tea biscuits mix in 1/2 cup of biscoff butter, and pour over the cake warm biscoff butter.

 - The Fruity Variation: Top each layer of the cream with your choice of fruit curd, such as strawberry curd, lemon curd, or peach curd, and top the cake with fresh fruits.